MetPX/sarracenia/doc/source.rst

 To find out where your data goes to afterward , one needs to examine source log messages.
-It is also important to note that the initial pump, or any other pump downstream, may refuse to forward your data for various reasons, that will only be reported to the source in these log messages.
+It is also important to note that the initial pump, or any other pump downstream, may refuse to forward your data for various reasons, that will only be reported to the source in these report messages.

-To view source log messages, the sr_report command is just a version of sr_subscribe, with the same options where they make sense.
+To view source report messages, the sr_report command is just a version of sr_subscribe, with the same options where they make sense.
 If the configuration file (~/.config/sarra/default.conf) is set up, then all that is needed is::

   sr_report

-to view log messages indicating what has happenned to the items inserted into the network from the same pump using that account (rnd, in the example.)
-One can trigger arbitrary post processing of log messages by using on_message plugin.
+to view report messages indicating what has happenned to the items inserted into the network from the same pump using that account (rnd, in the example.)
+One can trigger arbitrary post processing of report messages by using on_message plugin.

 .. note::
    FIXME: need some examples.